 Yes.
-You can change your vote or revoke your proxy any time before the Annual Meeting by:
+If you are a stockholder of record, you can change your vote or revoke your proxy any time before the Annual Meeting by:

-- · entering a new vote by Internet or by telephone; - returning a later-dated proxy card; - · notifying the Corporate Secretary of Palo Alto Networks, Inc., in writing, at the address listed on the front page of this proxy statement; or - completing a written ballot at the Annual Meeting.
+- entering a new vote by Internet or by telephone; - returning a later-dated proxy card; - · notifying the Corporate Secretary of Palo Alto Networks, in writing, at the address listed on the front page of this proxy statement; or - completing a written ballot at the Annual Meeting although attendance at the Annual Meeting will not, by itself, revoke a proxy).